sparq-ai/search-client-js/README.md

 ##### Text Facet Filters

-- `textFacetFilters`: Further refine your search results by defining specific values of a text facet.
-For instance, if you wish to show results for specific brands only (zara & tommy hilfiger) while applying the facet 'Brand' - you would specify:
+`textFacetFilters(...)` `[optional]` : Further refine your search results by defining specific values of a text facet.
+For instance, if you wish to show results for specific brands only (zara & tommy hilfiger) while applying the facet 'Brand' - use following syntax.

+The default behavior is to apply no filters.

 ```
-.textFacetFilters(f1,['zara','tommy hilfiger'])
+searchClient.textFacetFilters('Brand',['zara','tommy hilfiger'])
 ```

 ##### Numeric Facets

-- `numericFacets`: Numeric facets as the name suggests, are facets with numeric values (eg. price, age). `numericFacets` let's you define the ranges you want to show to the end user.
-Below given examples might be helpful to understand the concept:
+`numericFacets(...)` `[optional]`: Numeric facets as the name suggests, are facets with numeric values (eg. price, age). `numericFacets` let's you define the ranges you want to show to the end user along with count of records in that range.
+You can use the same to create a histogram slider for your front-end UI.

-Example 1:
+See following example to understand how to define facet object,

+**Example 1**
 ```
 searchClient.numericFacets("Price",[
     {